 [Each Dealer understands that the Notes [and the Guarantee] have not been and will not be registered under the Securities Act and may not be offered or sold within the United States except in accordance with Regulation S. Each Dealer represents and agrees that it has not offered or sold, and will not offer or sell, any Notes [and the Guarantee] constituting part of its allotment within the United States except in accordance with Rule 903 of Regulation S. Each Dealer represents and agrees that neither it, its affiliates nor any persons acting on its or their behalf have engaged or will engage in any directed selling efforts with respect to any Notes [and the Guarantee].
 Terms used above have the meaning given to them by Regulation S.]

-[NB – include this alternative for Category 1 offerings]

 [Each Dealer understands that the Notes [and the Guarantee] have not been and will not be registered under the Securities Act and may not be offered or sold within the United States or to, or for the account or benefit of, U.S. persons except in accordance with Regulation S. Each Dealer represents and agrees that it has not offered or sold, and will not offer or sell, any Notes [and the Guarantee] constituting part of its allotment within the United States except in accordance with Rule 903 of Regulation S. Terms used above have the meaning given to them by Regulation S. Each Dealer also represents and agrees that it has offered and sold the Notes [and the Guarantee], and will offer and sell the Notes [and the Guarantee] (i) as part of their distribution at any time and (ii) otherwise until 40 days after the later of the commencement of the offering and the closing date (the “distribution compliance period”), only in accordance with Rule 903 of Regulation S. Each Dealer agrees that, at or prior to confirmation of sale of Notes [and the Guarantee], it will have sent to each distributor, dealer or person receiving a selling concession, fee or other remuneration that purchases Notes [and the Guarantee] from it during the distribution compliance period a confirmation or notice to substantially the following effect:

 “The Securities covered hereby have not been registered under the U.S. Securities Act of 1933, as amended (the “Securities Act”), and may not be offered or sold within the United States or to, or for the account or benefit of, U.S. persons (i) as part of their distribution at any time or (ii) otherwise until 40 days after the later of the commencement of the offering and the closing date, except in either case in accordance with Regulation S under the Securities Act.
 Terms used above have the meanings given to them by Regulation S.”